rust-lang/rust/src/doc/rustc-dev-guide/src/notification-groups/about.md

-# ICE-breakers
+# Notification groups

-The **ICE-breaker groups** are an easy way to help out with rustc in a "piece-meal" fashion, without committing to a larger project.
+The **notification groups** are an easy way to help out with rustc in a "piece-meal" fashion, without committing to a larger project.
-ICE-breaker groups are **[easy to join](#join)** (just submit a PR!) and joining does not entail any particular commitment.
+Notification groups are **[easy to join](#join)** (just submit a PR!) and joining does not entail any particular commitment.

-Once you [join an ICE-breaker group](#join), you will be added to a list that receives pings on github whenever a new issue is found that fits the ICE-breaker group's criteria.
+Once you [join a notification group](#join), you will be added to a list that receives pings on github whenever a new issue is found that fits the notification group's criteria.
 If you are interested, you can then [claim the issue] and start working on it.

 Of course, you don't have to wait for new issues to be tagged!
-If you prefer, you can use the Github label for an ICE-breaker group to search for existing issues that haven't been claimed yet.
+If you prefer, you can use the Github label for a notification group to search for existing issues that haven't been claimed yet.

 [claim the issue]: https://github.com/rust-lang/triagebot/wiki/Assignment

-## What issues are a good fit for ICE-breaker groups?
+## What issues are a good fit for notification groups?

-"ICE-breaker issues" are intended to be **isolated** bugs of **middle priority**:
+Notification groups tend to get pinged on **isolated** bugs, particularly those of **middle priority**:

 - By **isolated**, we mean that we do not expect large-scale refactoring to be required to fix the bug.
 - By **middle priority**, we mean that we'd like to see the bug fixed, but it's not such a burning problem that we are dropping everything else to fix it.
-The danger with such bugs, of course, is that they can accumulate over time, and the role of the ICE-breaker groups is to try and stop that from happening!
+The danger with such bugs, of course, is that they can accumulate over time, and the role of the notification group is to try and stop that from happening!

 <a name="join"></a>

-## Joining an ICE-breaker group
+## Joining a notification group

-To join an ICE-breaker group, you just have to open a PR adding your Github username to the appropriate file in the Rust team  repository.
+To join an notification group, you just have to open a PR adding your Github username to the appropriate file in the Rust team repository.
 See the "example PRs" below to get a precise idea and to identify the file to edit.